philips-software/amp-devcontainer/README.md

 ## State

-This repository is under active development; see [pulse](https://github.com/philips-software/amp-devcontainer/pulse) for more details;
+This repository is under active development; see [pulse](https://github.com/philips-software/amp-devcontainer/pulse) for more details.

 ## Description